 Anthony Tinsman is an advisory board member of the International Certification Board of Recovery Professionals (ICBRP), and designer of Take A Load Off (TLO) a prisoner-reentry program used in the Bureau of Prisons (BOP).
 He is an advocate for prison and sentencing reform, especially the rehabilitation of inmates.
 Tinsman has established TLO as an economical and effective platform with a simple philosophy: influence immediate change within the system and inmates lives.
 His articles have appeared on Huffington Post, Google Finance, Prison Law Blog, Incarcerated Voices, Spotlight On Recovery and many others.

 A FEW WORDS ABOUT TAKE A LOAD OFF (TLO) By: Anthony Tinsman

-TLO is designated a “Best Practice” by the BOP Reentry Division, in conjunction with unit based classrooms (pioneered by the original TLO program in 2010).
+TLO was pioneered in 2010.
 You can use the forms here to start your own unit-based reentry course, and get students RPP credit on SENTRY.

 To start reentry studies sessions you’ll need to present your proposal to unit-team members (Counselor and Unit Manager) for approval.
-You can teach lessons using various booklets: Job Hunt / Resume, Accounting / Money Smart, Parenting, AA / NA/ CBT, Correspondence based exams, etc. The program is in operation in 6 federal intuitions and spreading fast!
-They include FCI Forrest City (low and medium), FCI Tucson AZ, FCI Seagoville TX, FCI Ray Brook NY, FCI Oakdale LA, and FCI Petersburg VA.
+You can teach lessons using various booklets: Job Hunt / Resume, Accounting / Money Smart, Parenting, AA / NA/ CBT, Correspondence based exams, etc. In 2015 the program was in operation in 6 federal intuitions: FCI Forrest City (low and medium), FCI Tucson AZ, FCI Seagoville TX, FCI Ray Brook NY, FCI Oakdale LA, and FCI Petersburg VA.